Foodie Weekend in Nashville, TN

 There are pros and cons to both flying and driving to Nashville, and I would recommend weighing both options if you are within a reasonable driving distance to Nashville.
 If flying is your only reasonable option, check out Southwest or Skyscanner for inexpensive flight options.

-After considering both options, we decided to fly on Southwest Airlines.
-The time saved was a major factor for us on this particular trip since we wanted to maximize our limited time in Nashville.
-Plus, we were able to fly on our Southwest points (around 6,000 points roundtrip), so the cost of one tank of gas would actually have been greater than the $22 ($11 each) we paid in taxes for the flights.
+After considering both options, I decided to fly on Southwest Airlines.
+The time saved was a major factor on this particular trip since I wanted to maximize limited time in Nashville.
+Plus, I was able to fly on Southwest points (around 6,000 points roundtrip), so the cost of one tank of gas would actually have been greater than the $22 ($11 each way) I paid in taxes for the flights.

 The 404 Hotel.